Toy Defect Lawyer

 According to the Consumer Product Safety Commission, dozens of children die every year from toy-related accidents involving tricycles, balloons, rubber balls, toy boxes, non-motorized scooters, stuffed toys, and power writing toys.

 Did a product defect severely injure your child, or did you lose your little loved one through a wrongful death caused by another's negligence?

 The personal injury attorneys at Rosenfeld Injury Lawyers, LLC can ensure that your family receives the financial compensation you deserve for your child's damages.

 Do you need someone to represent your family?
 Contact the toy injury lawyers at our law firm today at (888) 424-5757 (toll-free phone call) or through the contact form to schedule a free consultation.
 All information you share with our product liability lawyers remains confidential through an attorney-client relationship.

-All too often, defectively designed or produced toys become a hazard for our children, making it difficult to make the right decisions concerning which toys we allow our children to have.
-When your child has been injured by the very toys you purchased to bring him or her happiness, it is reasonable to feel angry and frustrated.
-Demanding accountability from toy manufacturers will not only allow you to meet the financial obligations that accompany treatment for your child and his or her recovery, but will also protect countless other children by forcing the manufacturers to amend their designs and policies so that others do not suffer from the same injuries your child endured.
+All too often, defective toys are hazardous for children, making it challenging to make the right decisions about which toys our children can have.
+When your child has been injured by the very toys you purchased to bring their happiness, it is reasonable to feel angry and frustrated.

 Toys continue to be a large source of childhood injury despite the efforts of parents to do their due diligence and avoid the purchase of toys that present risks and hazards to their children.
 The most common toys and defects that result in injury include the following.